 After toying with various ideas, I opted to design the unit so the:

 - Sides would butt against the sides of the mirror.

 - Top shelf would butt up to the mirror’s fixing brackets; leaving just a small gap between the top shelf and the bottom edge of the mirror.

 - The bottom shelf would be a few inches above the radiator; to allow adequate space for air flow (convention heat).

 Unlike older radiators (that just radiated heat), modern radiators tend to be two side panels with a gap between and a grill on top to also produce convection heat.
 This helps to maintain a more ambient room temperature.
 Therefore, with modern radiators, so as not to impede air flow and thus there efficiency, it’s advisable not to obstruct the top grill.

 A Place for Knickknacks

 Shelves can be for functional use or displaying ornaments.
 The one detailed here is designed specifically for my wife’s knickknacks that were previously displayed on a radiator shelf in the bedroom.

-I had to remove the shelf when I recently replaced our old radiator with a better but slightly taller one; and when I fitted the new radiator I couldn’t reposition the shelf higher because of insufficient space due to the recessed built-in cupboard above.
+I had to remove the shelf when I recently replaced our old radiator with a better but slightly taller one.
+When I fitted the new radiator, I couldn’t reposition the shelf higher because of insufficient space due to the recessed built-in cupboard above.